deeppavlov/ner/README.md

 And for interactive usage simply type:

     $ ./ner.py

+### Training

+To see how to train the network and what format of data is required see [training_example.ipynb](https://github.com/deepmipt/ner/blob/master/training_example.ipynb) jupyter notebook.

+### Literature

 [1] - Rinat Gareev, Maksim Tkachenko, Valery Solovyev, Andrey Simanovsky, Vladimir Ivanov: Introducing Baselines for Russian Named Entity Recognition.
 Computational Linguistics and Intelligent Text Processing, 329 -- 342 (2013).